euxn23/wiex/readme.md

 ## Motivation

 - If WSL2 `appendWindowsPath` interop option was enabled, PATH exploring failed with lack of access privileges for Windows system folders.
 This is reason for usability.
-- If Windows binary PATH is added to Linux $PATH, and same name command is in $PATH, it depends on $PATH order which command is called.
+- If Windows binary PATH is added to Linux $PATH, and same name command is in $PATH, it depends on $PATH order which command will be called.
 This is reason for safety.

 ## Example